ryantkelly/ryantkelly.github.io/rpi-tv.md

 The output will be something like `(stdin)= 31d6cfe0d16ae931b73c59d7e0c089c0` - the string after the equals sign is your hash.
 After hashing your password, clear input history with `history -c`

-`sudo` edit `/etc/wpa_supplicant/wpa_supplicant.conf` and add the following for enterprise configuration:
+Use `sudo` to open `/etc/wpa_supplicant/wpa_supplicant.conf` and add the following for enterprise configuration:

 ```
 network={